dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-environments.md

 ### Git workflow

-You can do this in a couple of ways, but the most straightforward is to configure Staging with a long-living branch (for example, `staging`) similar to but separate from the primary branch (for example, `main`).
+You can approach this in a couple of ways, but the most straightforward is configuring Staging with a long-living branch (for example, `staging`) similar to but separate from the primary branch (for example, `main`).

 In this scenario, the workflows would ideally move upstream from the Development environment -> Staging environment -> Production environment with developer branches feeding into the `staging` branch, then ultimately merging into `main`.
 In many cases, the `main` and `staging` branches will be identical after a merge and remain until the next batch of changes from the `development` branches are ready to be elevated.
 We recommend setting branch protection rules on `staging` similar to `main`.

-Some customers prefer to connect Development and Staging to their `main` branch, and then cutting release branches on a regular cadence (daily or weekly) which feed into Production.
+Some customers prefer to connect Development and Staging to their `main` branch and then cut release branches on a regular cadence (daily or weekly), which feeds into Production.

 ### Why use a staging environment